llord1/llord1.github.io/LiteratureR.md

 Notably, as modern commerce ground to a halt, the environment appeared to thrive.
 In some areas, the air quality improved, others noted less accidental animal killings along transportation routes.
 Moreover, wildlife began to flourish in some areas, and these animals were even spotted venturing out into once-bustling commercial sectors.
 However,  this period of lockdown has not benefited all animals.
 In extreme cases, the funding of poacher policing, and captive animals, reliant on public gathers of locals and tourists, experienced reductions.

 Years of study may be required to become fully aware of the actual societal and environmental toll of the most recent pandemic in modern history.
 Most of the public conceded the utter urgency to understand this global event.
-Academics, and citizen scientists alike, openly shared data and contributed findings as quickly as possible.
+Academics, and citizen scientists alike, openly shared data, and contributed findings as quickly as possible.
 Even data science enthusiasts were able to make remarkable contributions to the effort.
 Avi Schiffmann, a US highschooler, was able to employ his web-scraping skills to create the first online visual case tracker dashboard; it was free and globally accessible.
 It eventually was monitored and followed by various institutions and individuals worldwide, while authorities were scrambling to allocate the necessary resources to accomplish this task.

 Global citizens began assessing current problematic policies and strove to create and cement positive policies for the future.
 Institutions began revisiting past policy proposals that overlooked, as these may prove to provide positive impacts on the general public.
 Notably, academics renewed efforts to investigate biodiversity conservation.
 On a small-scale, some institutions sought and secured approvals for extending nature reserves.
 On a larger-scale, despite some regulatory rollbacks, as of July 7th, climate activists saw celebrated the abandonment of the Atlantic Coast Pipeline, and the shut-down and emptying of the Dakota Access Pipeline, pending a long-awaited thorough environmental review.
 Therefore, a genuine value can be generated from studies in the areas of Digital Humanities (DH) and Biocultural Diversity (BCD), as they specifically focus on the intrinsic connection between societal structures and its possible harmony with their surroundings.